• Home

 Bedaquiline exposure may be increased during co-administration with inhibitors of CYP3A4.
 The short-term co-administration of bedaquiline and ketoconazole (potent CYP3A4 inhibitor) in healthy subjects increased the exposure (AUC) to bedaquiline by 22% [90% CI (12; 32)].
 A more pronounced effect on bedaquiline may be observed during prolonged co-administration of ketoconazole or other inhibitors of CYP3A4.

-Antiretroviral medicinal products
+Other antituberculosis medicinal products

 QT interval prolonging medicinal products